Poopkyu/poopkyu/README.md

 🖼️ MBTI: ISFJ

-🔭 I’m currently studying on ChungAng University
+🔭 I’m currently studying on ChungAng University.

-🌱 I’m currently learning ART and TECHNOLOGY
+🌱 I’m currently learning ART and TECHNOLOGY.

-👯 I like design and photography
+👯 I like design and photography.

 😊 Technology Stack: Maya, Python, Adobe Photoshop, Adobe Illustrator, SketchUp, Drawing, Drone  etc.

-🎈 Project: Visualization of Sound(예술공학개론), Making VR content, Stop Motion
+🎈 Project: Visualization of Sound(예술공학개론), Making VR content, Stop Motion.

 📫 e-mail: dongdong2702@naver.com

 ⚡ Call: 010-9143-6883

+🎠 Goals: Planning creative projects and increasing the ability to integrate art and technology / Create Media Art

 We need your ideas and capabilities for a successful team project.
 We can create even greater results!
 Feel free to share your opinions, and any roles or requests you need are always welcome.
 Let's work together to produce great results! 😊